getavalon/core/docs/index.md

 ![temp](https://cloud.githubusercontent.com/assets/2152766/18838199/798a132e-83fe-11e6-8c1f-f515978d6ce2.png)

-- Starter does not take into consideration the workspace and is therefore **workspace-agnostic**.
+- Mindbender does not take into consideration the workspace and is therefore **workspace-agnostic**.
 - The **staging area** is both implicit and transparent to the PRODUCER and CONSUMER, except for debugging purposes.
 This is where automatic/scheduled garbage collection may run to optimise for space constraints.
 - The **shared space** is where ASSETS ultimately reside once published.